-B-4

-Recording requested by:

-SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY

-and when recorded mail to:

-Office of Airport Authority Clerk San Diego County Regional Airport Authority PO Box 82776 San Diego, CA 92138-2776

-) Space above this line for Recorder's use

-ASSESSOR PARCEL #\\\\\

-GRANT OF AVIGATION EASEMENT

-RECITALS:

-(provide complete legal name of all owners of record of subject property)

-(state identity of property owner -e.g., single man/woman, husband and wife, a corporation)

-of the fee simple estate in and to that certain real property situated in the County of San Diego, State of California, commonly described as and more particularly described as follows: (the "Subject Property");

-(provide street address and zip code of subject property)

-(provide complete legal description and assessor parcel number of subject property)
+Recording requested by: ) ) SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY ) ) ) ) and when recorded mail to: ) ) ) Office of Airport Authority Clerk San Diego County Regional Airport Authority PO Box 82776 San Diego, CA 92138-2776 ) ) ) ) ) ) ) ) ) ) ) ) Space above this line for Recorder's use ASSESSOR PARCEL # GRANT OF AVIGATION EASEMENT RECITALS: olete legal name of all owners of record of subject property) "Grantor(s)". is (are) the owner ry owner - e.g. , single man/woman, husband and wife, a corporation) r(s), as to property is held - e.g. , joint tenants, community property) to that certain real property situated in the County of San Diego, (provi de street address and zip code of subject property) and more particularly describe d as follows: (the "Subject Property"); (provide complete la anal description and assessor parcel number of subject property)